coledarling/miniproject2ColeDarling/README.md

 ### Output

-This should create a bar graph within the charts folder, displaying the top 200 universities by rank.
+This should create a graph within the charts folder, displaying the top 200 universities by rank.

 ## Authors